Cosys-Lab/Cosys-AirSim/docs/install_windows.md

 #### I get `error C100 : An internal error has occurred in the compiler` when running build.cmd
-We have noticed this happening with VS version `15.9.0` and have checked-in a workaround in AirSim code.
-If you have this VS version, please make sure to pull the latest AirSim code.
+We have noticed this happening with VS version `15.9.0` and have checked-in a workaround in Cosys-AirSim code.
+If you have this VS version, please make sure to pull the latest Cosys-AirSim code.

 #### I get error "'corecrt.h': No such file or directory" or "Windows SDK version 8.1 not found"
 Very likely you don't have [Windows SDK](https://developercommunity.visualstudio.com/content/problem/3754/cant-compile-c-program-because-of-sdk-81cant-add-a.html) installed with Visual Studio.

-#### How do I use PX4 firmware with AirSim?
+#### How do I use PX4 firmware with Cosys-AirSim?
-By default, AirSim uses its own built-in firmware called [simple_flight](simple_flight.md).
+By default, Cosys-AirSim uses its own built-in firmware called [simple_flight](simple_flight.md).
 There is no additional setup if you just want to go with it.
 If you want to switch to using PX4 instead then please see [this guide](px4_setup.md).

 #### I made changes in Visual Studio but there is no effect